eepgwde/ticker-planto/README.md

 I had to pick apart the price generation logic and implement my own. feed0.q is a simple script for debugging.

+** ticker.q

+This can support a variety of time-stamps.
+Currently, it zero-bases a timespan.

 * Examples